hhs456/com.toolkid.entities/README.en.md

 This is a set of C# code implementing a **ECS (Entity-Component-System-like)** architecture, which is designed with reference to Unity DOTS.
 It is mainly used for data-oriented game development patterns, which separates data and logic in the game runtime, handling a large number of game entities more efficiently.

 ### Features
+1. **Data-Oriented**
-1. **Data-Oriented**: Data-oriented design provides better performance by separating data structures from processing logic, better utilizing the hardware features of modern computers.
+> Data-oriented design provides better performance by separating data structures from processing logic, better utilizing the hardware features of modern computers.
+2. **Readability**
-2. **Readability**: Organize entities, components, and systems in a clear way, making the entire architecture easy to understand and extend.
+> Organize entities, components, and systems in a clear way, making the entire architecture easy to understand and extend.
+3. **Scalability**
-3. **Scalability**: With the use of interfaces and generics, your architecture has high flexibility and scalability, allowing for easy addition of new components and systems to meet the needs of different games.
+> With the use of interfaces and generics, your architecture has high flexibility and scalability, allowing for easy addition of new components and systems to meet the needs of different games.
+4. **Testability**
-4. **Testability**: Organizing game logic in components and systems makes unit testing and debugging easier, ensuring better code quality and stability.
+> Organizing game logic in components and systems makes unit testing and debugging easier, ensuring better code quality and stability.
+5. **Unity Integration**
-5. **Unity Integration**: Code integrates with the Unity engine, using Unity's scene loading events and MonoBehaviour lifecycle, allowing it to be used directly in Unity projects.
+> Code integrates with the Unity engine, using Unity's scene loading events and MonoBehaviour lifecycle, allowing it to be used directly in Unity projects.

 ### Definitions

 In this codebase, I have defined the following classes and interfaces:

+1. **Argument**
-1. **Argument**: Used to describe the data of a component, each component has a set of properties, such as basedEntity, enabled, name, and index, as well as some methods for normalization, serialization, and initialization.
+> Used to describe the data of a component, each component has a set of properties, such as basedEntity, enabled, name, and index, as well as some methods for normalization, serialization, and initialization.
+2. **IEntity**
-2. **IEntity**: Interface describing a game entity, each entity should implement this interface and provide methods for normalization, serialization, and initialization.
+> Interface describing a game entity, each entity should implement this interface and provide methods for normalization, serialization, and initialization.
+3. **ISystem**
-3. **ISystem**: Interface describing a system, each system should implement this interface and provide methods for initialization and updating.
+> Interface describing a system, each system should implement this interface and provide methods for initialization and updating.
+4. **Space**
-4. **Space**: Used to manage all entities and systems in the game world, including initialization, serialization, and updating.
+> Used to manage all entities and systems in the game world, including initialization, serialization, and updating.
+5. **SystemBase**
-5. **SystemBase**: Inherits from Unity's MonoBehaviour, responsible for listening to scene loading and unloading events, as well as updating systems per frame.
+> Inherits from Unity's MonoBehaviour, responsible for listening to scene loading and unloading events, as well as updating systems per frame.

 ### Usage